-There are many reasons you might reset a diamond.
-It's possible you've tired of your original setting.
-It's also not unusual for vintage engagement rings to be handed down that don't suit your style.
-It could be that the original setting is damaged and beyond repair.
+There are many reasons you might want to reset a diamond.
+It's possible you've tired of your original setting or that it is damaged and beyond repair.
+It's also not unusual for vintage engagement rings to be handed down through families and it may not fit your style.

-Whatever the reason, resetting a diamond is a very personal decision and is often controlled by the amount of sentimental attachment to a piece of jewelry.
-Was the diamond ring given or willed to you from a family member, or did you buy it at an estate sale or antique shop?
+Whatever the reason, resetting a diamond is often a very personal decision controlled by the degree of sentimental attachment you have to a piece of jewelry.
+Was the diamond ring a family heirloom or did you buy it at an estate sale or antique shop?
 Are you attached to your first engagement ring setting in any way?
-It's more difficult emotionally to make the decision to noticeably alter an item we are sentimentally attached to, even if it doesn't suit our style.

-After a divorce, some women who don't want to banish the diamonds from their lives make the stones work by placing them into pendants and rings that look nothing like the original wedding jewelry.
+Some women don't want to banish the diamonds from their lives after a divorce.
+Instead, they make the stones work by placing them into pendants and rings that look nothing like the original wedding jewelry.
 If you can detach the relationship from the diamond and want a new piece of jewelry, this is a viable option.

 However, once you remove the diamond from its original setting, your resale value will go down significantly.
 You will only be able to sell your setting for its scrap value.
 If adding another piece of diamond jewelry to your collection isn't important, sell the piece of jewelry as a whole and consider buying something new.